leecheeyong/BrawlBio/README.md

 - [Royale API](https://royaleapi.com/) for their proxy endpoints, so that the API works on any IP address
 - [Brawlify CDN](https://brawlify.com/) for their player, club & brawler icon

+> This project is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
+For more information see [Supercell's Fan Content Policy](https://supercell.com/en/fan-content-policy/).

 ## License

 BrawlBio is available as an open source under the terms of this [MIT LICENSE](/LICENSE)